-For primary school pupils attending infant or junior school, focussing on basic English and maths skills with a private tutor can help them get to grips with topics on the school syllabus, as well as making sure that they do not get left behind.
+Like most primary school pupils attending prep or year 1, year2, year 3 or year 4, focussing on basic English and maths skills with a private tutor can help them get to grips with topics on the school syllabus, as well as making sure that they do not get left behind.

-In school, children are taught according to the national curriculum.
+In schools, pupils are taught according to the national curriculum.
 In primary school, they learn the fundamentals of each subject, including spelling, reading comprehension, and counting.

 This is the reason why taking private lessons at a young age can have such an impact later on in a child’s academic career.

-A focus on learning and using basic skills and addressing any difficulties in the early years will provide learners with a strong start to learn more advanced topics in the future.
+A focus on learning using basic learning methods and addressing any difficulties in the early years will provide learners with a strong start to learn more advanced topics in the future.

 So, taking private lessons alongside school study really can change everything.

-If your young child is showing signs of difficulty in a subject or you can see gaps in their learning, it is essential that these gaps are not allowed to widen upon starting school, where incomplete knowledge of the basics could cause problems later on at secondary school.
+If your young child is showing signs of difficulty in a subject or you can see gaps in their learning, it is essential that you catch these learning difficulties and that they are not made more prominent upon starting school, where incomplete knowledge of the basics could cause problems later on at secondary school.

 Putting your child in driving seat of their learning will work wonders for their self-esteem and give them the motivation to do well.

 An hour-long lesson or learning programme once every week can make all the difference for pupils who are failing within schools and can drastically make their grades improve over time.